Valuation Semirings: Introduction

-A connoisseur of valuation theory in commutative algebra already have noticed that some of the definitions and results mentioned above emulate with their ring version ones.
-Throughout the paper, some examples are given to show that some objects really satisfy the hypotheses of certain definitions and theorems, while the others are given to show that the hypotheses of certain theorems in the paper cannot be greatly weakened.
+A connoisseur of valuation theory in commutative algebra already have noticed that some of the definitions and results, mentioned above, are extensions of their ring version ones.
+Therefore, throughout the paper, some examples are given to show that some objects really satisfy the hypotheses of certain definitions and theorems, while the others are given to show that the hypotheses of certain theorems in the paper cannot be greatly weakened.

-Though we have tried our paper to be self-contained in definitions and terminology, but one can refer to the books \cite{HW}, \cite{Go2} and \cite{P} for more on semirings.
+Though we have tried our paper to be self-contained in definitions and terminology, but many of them can be found in the book \cite{Go2}.
+One may refer to the books \cite{HW}, \cite{Go2} and \cite{P} for more on semirings.